A Summary of the Top Ten Israeli Chefs & Restaurants Worldwide.

 I have only been lucky enough to eat at a few of these restaurants, so it would be impossible to rank these chefs in a specific order, so the list below is in alphabetical order by last name.

-- Layla, a casual fine dining restaurant in Berlin, with a large bar and counter next to the open kitchen.
+- Layla is a casual fine dining restaurant in Berlin, with a large bar and a counter next to the open kitchen.
 The menu includes modern adaptions to traditional Middle Eastern and Jewish dishes.

-- Samna, a modern Middle Eastern restaurant located in an 18th-century mansion in the historic area of Kiev.
+- Samna is a modern Middle Eastern restaurant located in an 18th-century mansion in the historic area of Kiev.
 The beautifully designed restaurant features a copper bridge across the top of the bar area.
-The menu combines modern dishes like Hamachi Sashimi and Pani puri with smoked eel, with more traditional dishes like eggplant carpaccio and oxtail hummus.
+The restaurant is currently closed.

-- Silan, a Middle Eastern-themed tapas bar in Barcelona.
+- Silan is a Middle Eastern-themed tapas bar in Barcelona.

-As well as eight locations in Israel, the MachneYuda Group have the following restaurants in Europe:
+As well as several locations in Israel, the MachneYuda Group has the following restaurants around the world:

 - The Palomar in Central London has an interesting menu with many of the group’s signature dishes but the restaurant lacks atmosphere.